EemeliSurakkaBrink/sick-beasts-frontend/documentation/tech_stack_document.md

 The backend takes care of data operations, server-side logic, and overall business functionality.
 It works behind the scenes to ensure that everything functions as expected:

-*   **Laravel**

-    *   A robust PHP framework used to build the application’s core, ensuring reliability and scalability.
-    *   Handles the logic for managing products, orders, and user data, as well as connecting to third-party services.

-*   **filament.php**
+*   **Sanity CMS**

-    *   A tool integrated with Laravel, designed to create a powerful administrative interface.
-    *   Simplifies back-end management for products, orders, and customer data, making it easier for the store owners.
+    *   A flexible and customizable platform for managing web content.
+    *   Manages content updates, product information, and allows for a streamlined editorial workflow.

 *   **CMS Integration**

-    *   The use of Laravel combined with filament creates a CMS (Content Management System) that streamlines content updates and order management.
+    *   Sanity CMS provides comprehensive tools for managing content and product information effectively.

 Together, these tools build a strong foundation that supports all front-end functionalities while ensuring smooth data management and business operations.